gezellii/design/content/work/me_page.md

    Testing [Records](https://www.figma.com/file/TEGAFoSlREEcCFfRpaNHGH/Me-Page-Revamp-V1-(Copy)?type=design&node-id=9%3A2270&t=UE2HxkTs17sdYx0X-1)

-With thoes business & experience metrics, we not only got a clear understanding of the status quo, but also laid the foundation for **measuring the results** of our following optimization.
+With thoes business & experience metrics, we not only got a clear **understanding of the status quo**, but also laid the foundation for **measuring the results** of our following optimization.

 ### 1.2 Summarise pain points: